 Plan Bay Area 2050 (2021)

 A long-range plan charting the course for the future of the nine-county San Francisco Bay Area.
-Plan Bay Area 2050 focuses on four key issues — the economy, the environment, housing and transportation — and identifies a path to make the Bay Area more equitable for all residents and more resilient in the face of unexpected challenges.
-The Metropolitan Transportation Commission and the Association of Bay Area Governments are expected to adopt Plan Bay Area 2050 in fall 2021.
+Plan Bay Area 2050 focuses on four key elements — housing, the economy, transportation and the environment — and identifies a path to make the Bay Area more equitable for all residents and more resilient in the face of unexpected challenges.
+The Metropolitan Transportation Commission and the Association of Bay Area Governments adopted Plan Bay Area 2050 in October 2021.

 Regional Advisory Working Group (RAWG)